stlab/better-code/better-code/src/chapter-2-contracts.md

 ### A More Complicated Example

-Let's take a look at a traditional sorting algorithm.
+Let's take a look at a traditional sorting algorithm on a fictitous collection type:

 ```swift
 extension DynamicArray {